szclsya/sasm/README.md

 certs = ["rel/path/to/publickey.asc"]
 ```

-And here's an example of `wishlist`:
+And here's an example of `blueprint`:
 ```
 kernel-base
 util-base